BlenderCharacters/6_Simple_Characters/README.md

 + Another great way of selecting similar objects/ pieces of mesh data
 + One way of controlling the amount of mesh data in any scene in Blender
 + Workflow improvement

+### 99 End Of The Simple Character Section
++ Michael wraps up this section.
++ What would you like to see next?